York Community Stadium: General

 Beyond the main tenants, the stadia is regularly used by other teams, including Leeds United, Sheffield United and Hull City for development side and friendly fixtures.

-The England national rugby union team squad hosted an open training session at the ground on 01 March 2024 and England's women's team beat Italy 38-5 on 23 March 2025, the latter initially set a ground record attendance of 8,391 beating the 8,209 who saw Leeds United play Monaco in a friendly on 22 July 2023.
+The England rugby union team squad hosted an open training session at the ground on 1 March 2024 and England's women's team beat Italy 38–5 on 23 March 2025, the latter initially set a ground record attendance of 8,391 beating the 8,209 who saw Leeds United play Monaco in a friendly on 22 July 2023.
 This record was then broken when 8,402 attended a rugby league Challenge Cup semi-final fixture between Hull Kingston Rovers and the Catalans Dragons on 10 May 2025.

 2021 Women's Rugby League World Cup

 York Community Stadium was selected as the venue for the Group B matches and the semi-finals of the 2021 Women's Rugby League World Cup.